about.

 Quotes

-“The two actors [Christina Austin Lopez and Kevin Solis] carried the love story, but Zachary [J.] Wiills made a big splash as Sebastian, Ariel’s appointed guardian.
-Willis played the role free of excessive buffoonery yet still created a character that was a madcap experience each time he was onstage. ”
+“The two actors carried the love story, but Zachary [J.] Wiills made a big splash as Sebastian, Ariel’s appointed guardian.
+Willis played the role free of excessive buffoonery yet still created a character that was a madcap experience each time he was onstage.”

 “Sebastian the Crab, a servant to the royal family, is a proud, talented, and officious young crustacean.
 In the hands of the unbelievably talented Zachary J. Willis, Sebastian also becomes a scene stealing, stage filling wonder with a glorious voice that makes “Under the Sea” and “Kiss the Girl” big, crowd-pleasing numbers.
 It is hilarious to watch Willis maneuver around the stage.
 He seems to take the tiniest of steps but move with incredible speed.
 He’s everywhere at once, spreading theater magic in his wake, a one-man tsunami of talent.”